Keep it simple, stupid.

 It’s an old, overused phrase, but it sure rings true.

 Running a successful credit union isn’t rocket science or brain surgery, but it’s not easy, either.
-I’ve written some stories that have made my head spin, and I can’t imagine how tough it must be to actually manage those topics.
+I’ve reported some pretty complex stories that made my head spin, and I can’t imagine how tough it must be to actually be responsible for managing those topics.
 Technology, legal challenges, risk management, compliance, budgets, vendors—and somehow, you have to fit serving members into that laundry list.

 That’s where the simple part comes in.

-All day long, Credit Union Times posts stories about complicated issues.
-But as I put the final touches on this column, our most popular story online is a simple list of credit union mascots.
+Look at our website.
+All day long, Credit Union Times posts stories about the complicated issues listed above.
+But as I make the final touches to this column, our most popular story is a simple list of credit union mascots.

-Perhaps our readers just want a diversion from the complex, but perhaps not.
+Perhaps our readers just want a diversion from the complex stories that dominate our pages, but perhaps not.
 Could it be that when it comes to connecting with members and creating a brand that’s different from the big bank on every corner, it’s that simple?

-But then something as simple as Petey the Pelican draws crowds of kids begging for photos and attention as he represents the $218 million Pelican State Credit Union in Baton Rouge.
+But then something as simple as Petey the Pelican draws crowds of kids begging for photos and attention as he represents the $218 million Pelican State Credit Union in Baton Rouge, La.

 While you’re brainstorming ways to attract younger members, think about the parents trying to run errands with a bored, troublesome kid in tow.
 For him or her, where do you suppose that zero moment of truth happens?